TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 c) The burden of proof shall be on the exclusive representative.

-e) Within 21 days after receipt of the Recommended Decision and Order, any party may file exceptions and briefs in support of those exceptions with the Board.
+e) Within 21 days after receipt of the Recommended Decision and Order, any party may file exceptions and briefs in support of those exceptions with the General Counsel.
 A party may also file cross-exceptions and a supporting brief within 14 days after receipt of another party's exceptions and supporting brief.
 If no exceptions have been filed within 21 days after service of the Recommended Decision and Order, the parties will be deemed to have waived their exceptions.
 If no cross-exceptions have been filed within 14 days after receipt of another party's exceptions and supporting brief, the parties will be deemed to have waived their cross-exceptions.

 f) If timely exceptions are filed, the Board shall issue and serve on all parties a copy or a summary of its decision and order.
 A party receiving a summary of the Board's decision and order shall be entitled to receive a copy of the full decision and order on request.